Scientists detect legacy of first stars

 That is a job for the VLT and Alma again, although astronomers have to be patient and wait their turn to use these facilities, especially Alma.
 This super-scope of 66 radio dishes positioned high up in Chile's Atacama desert opened in 2011, and is now in very high demand.

-The team is quite not finished with MACS1149-JD1.
+The team is not quite finished with MACS1149-JD1.
 One question the scientists would like to answer is whether this galaxy has a super-massive black hole at its core.
 All the large galaxies we see in the nearby Universe have these central giants that are millions of times the mass of our Sun; and it is an interesting debate as to how early this phenomenon emerged in cosmic history.

 "If we could demonstrate there is a black hole here that would be amazing," commented UCL team-member Dr Nicolas Laporte.